n-ikko/LifeSteal_Skript/README.md

 How to install it: Install the plugin Skript, reload your server, go into your Skript folder inside your plugin folder, go into the Scripts folder, put the file inside there and run "/skript reload LifeStealSkript" on the server.

 This Skript does not let players go to 0 hearts and get banned or put in spectator mode.

+Note: I made this skript over a year ago, and I will proboably not update it, unless someone requests an update.